mmuller88/mmblog/content/newsletter-31/index.md

 <https://www.readysetcloud.io/blog/allen.helton/what-does-the-future-hold-for-serverless/>

-Super exciting article about the future development of serverless.
-I totally agree that more analytic tools/capabilities for how to optimize the architecture would be great.
+Super exciting article is about the future development of serverless.
+I totally agree that more analytic tools/capabilities on how to optimize the architecture would be great.

 Thanks a lot to the author Allen Helton.